webplatform/docs/css/functions/saturate/index.md

 making it appear more or less vivid, for use by the [[css/properties/filter|'''filter''']] property.
-A decimal value of 1 or percentage of 100% keeps the image as is, while increasing the amount produces more dramatically stratified hues.}}
+A decimal value of 1 or percentage of 100% keeps the image as is, while increasing the amount produces more dramatically stratified hues.
+}}
 {{CSS_Function
 |Content=This CSS property value is reflected in the following image: